rbuhrs/angular-design-adapter/README.md

 - implementation for Carbon Design System (AngularDesignAdapterCarbon)

 Note: as this project is in an early stage it does not contain many components yet.
+Also, currently the libraries are part of this repository for now in stead of being in separate repo's.

 # Demo